mortendk/saga11/src/content/page/component.md

       - icon: icons/beaker.svg
         title: This is a feature
         text: T﻿his is why this is amazing
+      - icon: icons/beaker.svg
+        title: This is a feature
+        text: T﻿his is why this is amazing
+      - icon: icons/beaker.svg
+        title: This is a feature
+        text: T﻿his is why this is amazing
+      - icon: icons/beaker.svg
+        title: This is a feature
+        text: T﻿his is why this is amazing
   - type: cta
     template: components/cta/cta.njk
     title: "This is a CTA "